indic-transliteration/sanscript.js/README.md

 * `tamil`
 * `telugu`

-and the following Roman scemes:
+and the following Roman schemes:

 * `hk` (Harvard-Kyoto)
 * `iast` (International Alphabet of Sanskrit Transliteration)